Ferroelectricity in a magnon Bose-Einstein condensate: Nonreciprocal superfluidity, exceptional points, and Majorana bosons: Acknowledgment

-\textit{Acknowledgments---} We acknowledge fruitful discussions with Takeshi Mizushima.
+We acknowledge fruitful discussions with Takeshi Mizushima and Ryo Hanai.
 This work was supported in part by JSPS KAKENHI Grants No. JP20H01840, No. JP20K14415, No. JP21H05236, No. JP21H05232, No. 23KJ1518, No. 24K06921and by JST CREST Grant No. JPMJCR20T3, Japan.